tangalbert919/p37-ec-aero-15/Aero 14 Fan Control Registers.md

 ## Quiet fan mode
 In this mode the fan will be off completely when the CPU and GPU are cool enough.
+*Important:* This mode will also reduce CPU speed by preventing the CPU from using turbo frequencies, whereby the CPU will be *much* cooler but also slower.

 Register states for quiet mode:
 ```